What is uninsured and underinsured motorist coverage?

 Do you need uninsured motorist insurance coverage?

-Some states require you to carry uninsured motorist coverage.
+Some states require you to carry uninsured motorist coverage as part of your auto insurance policy.
 If uninsured and underinsured motorist coverage isn't required in your state, you might consider this policy anyway, for the following reasons:

-- Your state has a large number of uninsured drivers (see below).
+- Your state has a large number of uninsured drivers.

 - Your state's minimum liability coverage is unusually low and you have a valuable vehicle.
-If we think back to our definition of underinsured, this coverage can protect you from being empty-handed with your coverage.
+If we think back to our example of a totaled 2020 4Runner, this coverage can protect you from being empty-handed with your coverage.

 - You want protection against a hit-and-run driver, or being hit by a car as a pedestrian (both of these are also covered by uninsured/underinsured motorist coverage).